 (Offered as SWAG 208, BLST 345 [US], ENGL 276, and FAMS 379.)
 Reading the work of black feminist literary theorists and black women writers, we will examine the construction of black female identity in American literature, with a specific focus on how black women writers negotiate race, gender, sexuality, and class in their work.
 In addition to reading novels, literary criticism, book reviews, and watching documentaries, we will examine the stakes of adaptation and mediation for black female-authored texts.
 Students will watch and analyze the film and television adaptations of The Color Purple (1985), The Women of Brewster Place (1989), and Their Eyes Were Watching God (2005) as well as examine how Toni Morrison’s The Bluest Eye (1970) was mediated and interpreted by Oprah Winfrey’s book club and daytime talk show.
 Authors will include Toni Morrison, Zora Neale Hurston, Alice Walker, Gwendolyn Brooks, and Gloria Naylor.
 Writing Attentive.
 Expectations include three writing projects, a group presentation, and various in-class assignments.

 Limited to 20 students.
 Priority given to those students who attend the first day of the class.
 Open to first-year students with consent of the instructor.
-Spring semester.
-Professor Henderson.2014-15: Offered in Fall 2014
+Omitted 2016-17.
+Professor Henderson.2015-16: Offered in Spring 2016

 (Offered as SWAG 210 and ANTH 210.)
 This course draws on anthropological literature to study the socio-cultural making of human sexuality and its variations.
 We will critically examine theories of sexuality as a domain of human experience and locate sexual acts, desires and relations in particular historical and cultural contexts.
 The course offers analytical tools to understand and evaluate different methods and approaches to the study of human sexuality.
 We will examine the relation of sex to kinship/family, to reproduction and to romance.
 As we read about the bodily experience of sexual pleasure, we will explore how sexual taboos, norms and morality develop in various cultures and why sex acquires explosive political dimensions during certain historical periods.
 The course will explore the gendered and racial dimensions of human sexual experience in the context of class, nation and empire.
 How do class divisions produce different sexual cultures?
 What economies of sex are involved in sex work, marriage and immigration?
 What has been the role of sexuality in projects of nation building and in colonial encounters?
 When, where and how did sexuality become a matter of identity?
 In addition to a focus on contemporary ethnographic studies of sexuality in various parts of the world, we will read theoretical and historical texts that have been influential in shaping the anthropological approaches to sexuality.
 We will also briefly address scientific theories of sexuality.
 Two meetings per week.